-This is found with Open-Angle Glaucoma and it is the most common type.
-Open-Angle is a gradual progression without pain or noticeable vision loss.
-It affects the peripheral vision.
-Unfortunately, by the time visual symptoms appear, irreparable damage has usually occurred.
+Open Angle Glaucoma is the most common type.
+Open Angle Glaucoma has a progresses gradually, without pain or noticeable vision loss, and affects peripheral vision.
+Unfortunately, by the time visual symptoms appear, irreparable damage has usually already occurred.

-Angle-Closure Glaucoma can start gradually or it can begin with sudden symptoms such as foggy or blurred vision, halos, eye pain, headaches and even nausea.
-This is a medical emergency and should be seen immediately as the pressure can become extremely high in the eye and cause permanent damage within hours.
+Angle-Closure (or Closed Angle) Glaucoma can start gradually, or it can begin with sudden symptoms such as foggy or blurred vision, halos, eye pain, headaches and even nausea.
+This is a medical emergency and should be seen immediately, since eye pressure can become extremely high and cause permanent damage within hours.

-Normal Tension Glaucoma is another form of Open-Angle Glaucoma wherein your intraocular pressures (IOPs) remain within the normal range.
+Normal Tension Glaucoma is another form of Open-Angle Glaucoma, where intraocular pressures (IOPs) remain within the normal range.
 It is believed that an insufficient blood flow to the optic nerve occurs, causing damage.
 Pressure in the eye slowly rises and unfortunately, the cornea adapts without swelling.
 Individuals of Japanese descent, women, and those with a history of vascular disease or low blood pressure are at higher risk.

 Congenital Glaucoma is an inherited form that is present at birth.
 Most babies are diagnosed before they turn one.
 There are typically some noticeable symptoms such as excessive tearing, cloudiness or haziness, large or protruding eyes or light sensitivity.
 Surgery will usually be performed with a very high success rate of restoring full vision.

-While anyone can get gaucoma, the following traits put you at a higher risk:
+While anyone can get glaucoma, the following traits put you at a higher risk:

 - Over 60 years of age

 - African Americans over the age of 40 (glaucoma is the leading cause of blindness in African Americans, 6-8 times more common than in Caucasians)

 - Certain medications (ex: steroids)